mheers/pulumi-azure-app-reg-helm-go-error/README.md

 # pulumi-azure-app-reg-helm-go-error

 Demonstrates a bug in pulumi.
+See https://github.com/pulumi/pulumi/pull/14949

 When running the test in this repo, pulumi crashes with the following error: